 - PVC sheeting and vinyl tiles.

-- Old underlay and adhesive residue.
+- Old underlay and leftover adhesive.

-- Ceramic tiles (with a demolition hammer).
+- Ceramic tiles (using a demolition hammer).

 How the work goes

-- Waste is bagged up.
+- Waste is packed into bags.

 Common mistakes